-If a student is applying for assistance on his/her own, apart from his/her parents, the PHA must determine whether the student is subject to the eligibility restrictions contained in 24 CFR 5.612.
-If the student is subject to those restrictions, the PHA must ensure that: (1) the student is individually eligible for the program, (2) either the student is independent from his/her parents or the student's parents are income eligible for the program, and (3) the "family" with which the student is applying is collectively eligible for the program.
+If a student is applying for assistance on their own, apart from theirparents, the PHA must determine whether the student is subject to the eligibility restrictions contained in 24 CFR 5.612.
+If the student is subject to those restrictions, the PHA must ensure that: (1) the student is individually eligible for the program, (2) either the student is independent from theirparents or the student's parents are income eligible for the program, and (3) the "family" with which the student is applying is collectively eligible for the program.